Migration: 0.x → 1.x

 Moved symbols

 Five categories of symbols moved across packages (not just subpaths).
-The bulk codemod below routes everything to @eigenpal/docx-editor-react.
-If a symbol from this list lives in your code, fix its import first, otherwise you'll get a wall of "no exported member" errors.
+A plain package-name swap to @eigenpal/docx-editor-react won't resolve these.
+If a symbol from this list lives in your code, point its import at the new home below, otherwise you'll get a wall of "no exported member" errors.

 | Symbol(s) | Was (0.x) | Now (1.x, recommended) |